je-suis-tm/search-and-sort/README.md

 9.heap sort

-*Note that Breath First Search, Depth First Search, A_Star Search and Topological Sort are in a repo called Graph Theory*
+*Note that Graph ADT search and sort including Breath First Search, Depth First Search, A_Star Search and Topological Sort are in a repo called Graph Theory*

 https://github.com/tattooday/graph-theory